strapi/strapi/README.md

 [![Build status](https://travis-ci.org/wistityhq/strapi.svg?branch=master)](https://travis-ci.org/wistityhq/strapi)
 [![Slack status](http://strapi-slack.herokuapp.com/badge.svg)](http://slack.strapi.io)

+## DISCLAIMER.

+Please DON'T USE this version in production or for your projects.
+For more information on the upcoming version, and why we decided to abort this version, [read our blog post](http://blog.strapi.io/inside-the-box-july-2016/).

+Feel free to join our [Slack](http://slack.strapi.io), or [send us an email](mailto:hi@strapi.io) to get in touch with our team!

 ## Why Strapi ?

 > At [Wistity](http://wistity.co), everything we do we believe in changing the status quo of web development.
 Our products are simple to use, user friendly and production-ready.